 Up to 30 percent of American adults are affected by allergies and may experience symptoms in the inner, middle, or outer parts of the ear.
 Symptoms include:

-Outer ear: Ear canal may itch frequently or become red
+Outer ear: Ear canal may swell, itch, or turn red.

-Middle ear: The Eustachian tube – which releases pressure in the ear – may become swollen or filled with mucus.
-Your hearing may be negatively impacted, causing sounds to seem muddled or a feeling of fullness in your ears, which is known as conductive hearing loss.
+Middle ear: The pressure-controlling Eustachian tube may become swollen or filled with mucus.
+Hearing may become muddled or make the ears feel “full,” a condition known as conductive hearing loss.

-Inner ear: Allergic reactions here may cause tinnitus, vertigo (dizziness), and ear fullness or pressure.
-Meniere’s disease can be caused by allergic reactions.
+Inner ear: Allergic reactions can cause tinnitus, vertigo (dizziness), and ear fullness or pressure.
+Meniere’s disease, which causes vertigo, can also be caused by allergic reactions.

 Autoimmune inner ear disease (AIED)

-When the immune system’s response to an allergen is to attack the inner ear, it is known as autoimmune inner ear disease.
-The inner ear’s hearing nerve can be damaged in the process, causing hearing loss that can strike quickly or progressively get worse.
-Other symptoms of autoimmune hearing loss – the cause for which is unknown – include Meniere’s disease, changes in your hearing, dizziness, and ear fullness.
+Autoimmune inner ear disease occurs when the immune system responds to allergens by attacking the inner ear.
+The hearing nerve in the inner ear can be damaged in the process.
+The damage can cause sudden hearing loss that progressively gets worse.
+The cause of autoimmune hearing loss is unknown, but symptoms include Meniere’s disease, changes in your hearing, dizziness, and ear fullness.

 Your audiologist may recommend a blood test to show if the immune system is attacking the inner ear.
-They may also recommend you speak with your primary physician regarding using a steroid to slow down the body’s response to the allergens, which can lead to a reduction in symptoms, better balance, and more stabilized hearing.
+You may also need to speak with your primary physician about using steroids to slow down the body’s response to the allergens.
+Steroids can reduce symptoms, improve balance, and stabilize hearing.

-Over-the-counter medications such as decongestants and antihistamines help most seasonal allergy sufferers with their allergic symptoms, including those experienced in the ear.
-The symptoms usually subside at the conclusion of the allergy season.
+Over-the-counter medications like decongestants and antihistamines help most seasonal allergy sufferers with their symptoms, including ear irritation.
+Symptoms will usually subside after allergy season.